MicrosoftDocs/msteams-docs/msteams-platform/resources/troubleshoot.md

 ## Disable anonymous bot and user joining Teams meeting

-To block an anonymous bot from joining a meeting, ensure the following:
+To block an anonymous bot from joining a meeting:

 * Tenant admin doesn't permit an anonymous bot to join a meeting in their tenant.
 * Users within a meeting aren't allowed to install an app that includes the bot into a meeting.